lcastrose/GAMEDAY-Challenge/README.md

 3. Serverless: (Give you +15 Extra Points)
 - Based on services like: Lambda/Functions and PaaS: S3, RDS, API Gateways

-Note: There is a folder for each of fhe challenges with some instructions and support material.

 Every team should complete the following tasks: